This website is best viewed in

 These improvements are not just restricted to the functional and symptomatic changes that are seen in our patients but also go a step further.
 The stem cells administered during the course of the therapy work wonders in repairing the damage in the stroke affected regions of the brain by increasing their metabolism as observed in the PET-CT scans.

-Objective Radiological evidence of improvement after stem cell therapy in a case of stroke
+Objective Radiological evidence of improvement after cell therapy in a case of stroke

-PET CT Scan of the brain before Stem cell therapy show the blue areas that represent reduced brain activity due to the damage that occurs to the brain tissue after stroke.
+PET CT Scan of the brain before Cell therapy show the blue areas that represent reduced brain activity due to the damage that occurs to the brain tissue after stroke.

-PET CT Scan of the brain after Stem cell therapy showing improved metabolism in frontal lobe, occipital lobe, and basal ganglia on the left side as indicated by the circles.
+PET CT Scan of the brain after Cell therapy showing improved metabolism in frontal lobe, occipital lobe, and basal ganglia on the left side as indicated by the circles.

 The extent of recovery varies from case to case.
 A stroke damages the brain cells.
 The extent of the brain damage and the size of the stroke are directly related to the extent of the impairments/paralysis.